awsdocs/aws-step-functions-developer-guide/doc_source/connect-to-resource.md

 + [Wait for a Callback with the Task Token](#connect-wait-token)

 **Note**
-For information about configuring AWS Identity and Access Management \(IAM\) for integreated services, see [IAM Policies for Integrated Services](service-integration-iam-templates.md)\.
+For information about configuring AWS Identity and Access Management \(IAM\) for integrated services, see [IAM Policies for Integrated Services](service-integration-iam-templates.md)\.

 ## Request Response<a name="connect-default"></a>